 Sony WH-1000XM3 microphone demo:

 Should you buy the Sony WH-1000XM3 or the Bose QC35 II?

 Objectively, the Sony WH-1000XM3 is the clear winner: it supports more high-quality Bluetooth codecs, has better mic quality, and more modern hardware.
 However, if you demand tactile controls and neutral frequency response, Bose will make more sense for you.
-If you’re patient, you might opt to wait for the Bose Noise Cancelling Headphones 700, which purport to resolve some of the QC35 II issues.
-If you want to future-proof your investment now, and it will be a significant financial investment, get the Sony WH-1000XM3.
+Alternatively, you might want to save for the Bose Noise Cancelling Headphones 700, which hold up well against the new Sony WH-1000XM4.

 For the absolute best low-frequency noise cancellation, you may want to save up even more for the Shure Aonic 50.
 The microphone system isn’t quite as good as Sony’s but it’s close, and improving with firmware updates.
 It’s a great option for bespectacled listeners and anyone who wants the absolute best wireless audio quality; the Aonic 50 supports even more high-quality Bluetooth codecs than the Sony WH-1000XM3.
 No matter what, you’ll be protecting your hearing by investing in a premium pair of noise-cancelling headphones.

 If you own an iPhone, the AirPods Max might be on your radar: this is an excellent headset, but it comes at an unreasonably high price.
 That said, if you’re life is embedded in the Apple ecosystem, the investment may be worth it.
 You can read all about how the AirPods Max compare to the Bose Noise Cancelling Headphones here.